pivotal-cf/pairist/docs/deployment.md

 1. **Install dependencies.**

    1. Install Node/NPM, if you don't already have them.
-There are lots of ways to do this, but some options are listed [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+There are lots of ways to do this, but some options are listed [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm). **You must have Node 10 installed.** The deploy will fail with a helpful error if you have the wrong version.
    1. Install Yarn, as described [here](https://classic.yarnpkg.com/en/docs/install/).

 1. **Install the Firebase CLI & target new Firebase project.**